Most-Cited Authors on Climate Science

 Faces of over 1300 climate authors and skeptics

-Many groups have organized petitions, open letters or public declarations about climate change, both activist and contrarian/skeptic.
+Many groups have organized petitions, open letters or public declarations about climate change, both affirmative and contrarian/skeptic.
 In my lists I've annotated which authors have signed one or more of these.
-Below are lists of the statements and letters that I've tabulated:

 Some of the key calls to action: